-Luckily, our world has natural carbon sinks including trees, oceans, vegetation, and other organisms which use photosynthesis to remove carbon from the atmosphere.
-That’s the good news.
+Luckily, our world has natural carbon sinks including trees, oceans, vegetation, and other organisms that use photosynthesis to remove carbon from the atmosphere.
+That’s good news!
 The bad news, however, is that we consistently produce more CO2 than these natural sinks can absorb.
 If this continues, the damage will be irreversible.
 So, how can you make a change?
 Here are five tips to decrease your carbon footprint.

 1. Minimize Car Use

 Are you traveling a short distance in town?
 Consider swapping the car for a healthy walk or bike ride.
 Not only is this great for you physically, but it also decreases the CO2 emissions of your vehicle.
 If you have a commute within a city, you could swap your personal vehicle for public transport.
 The more people that carpool or use public transport, the fewer emissions will be released into the atmosphere.